-Impact of Artificial Ripening Agents (Paracetamol and Calcium carbide) on Heavy Metals and Vitamins Compositions of Plantain (Musa paradisiaca) Fruit
+Impact of Artificial Ripening Agents (Paracetamol and Calcium Carbide) on Heavy Metal and Vitamin Composition of Plantain (Musa paradisiaca)

 Abstract

-This work assessed the impact of artificial ripening agents (Paracetamol and Calcium carbide) on the heavy metals and vitamins compositions of plantain.
-Heavy metals compositions of ripened plantain were determined using Atomic Absorption Spectrophotometer while vitamin contents were determined using UV-Vis Spectrophotometer.
-Plantains ripened with paracetamol revealed the presence of heavy metals.
-The values were (3.97 mg/kg) for Lead, (1.87 mg/kg) for Arsenic and (1.04 mg/kg) for Cadmium and were higher than maximum permissible level of 0.1 mg/kg for Lead (Pb), 0.003 mg/kg for Arsenic and (0.02 mg/kg) for Cadmium recommended by FAO/WHO standard in food.
-These heavy metals analyzed were not detected in the natural ripened plantain.
-The plantain ripen with paracetamol reduced all the vitamins (A, B3, B6, C and E) with vitamin A and C most affected.
-Vitamin A reduced from 12.63 (µg/100g) in the natural ripened fruit to 5.68 (µg/100g) and 9.37 (µg/100g) for paracetamol and calcium carbide ripened samples respectively.
-Furthermore vitamin C reduced from a value of 19.67 mg/100g in the natural ripened fruit to 6.32 mg/100g and 10.46 mg/100g for paracetamol and calcium carbide ripend samples respectively.
-The reduction in all vitamins evaluated was as a result of accelerated ripening process by the artificial ripening agents.
-A similar trend was observed with calcium carbide as ripening agent.
-In conclusion, the use of these artificial ripening chemicals constitutes a health hazard to consumers of fruits due to the presence of Arsenic a known carcinogen and Lead (Pb) which can cause Lead poisoning and equally a treat to food security due to the reduction in the nutritional content of the fruit.
-Nigerian food regulatory agencies such as NAFDAC should enforce the ban on this practice of artificial ripening with hazardous chemicals as it is the case in countries like India, Pakistan, Bangladesh, Sri Lanka and Nepal.
+This study assessed the impact of artificial ripening agents (Paracetamol and Calcium Carbide) on the heavy metals and vitamin composition of plantain (Musa paradisiaca).
+Heavy metals were determined using Atomic Absorption Spectrophotometer, while vitamin contents were analyzed using UV-Vis Spectrophotometer.
+Plantains ripened with paracetamol showed the presence of heavy metals: 3.97 mg/kg for Lead, 1.87 mg/kg for Arsenic, and 1.04 mg/kg for Cadmium, all exceeding FAO/WHO permissible limits (0.1 mg/kg for Pb, 0.003 mg/kg for As and 0.02 mg/kg for Cd).
+These heavy metals were not detected in naturally ripened plantains.
+Paracetamol ripening reduced all measured vitamins (A, B3, B6, C, and E), with vitamins A and C most affected Vitamin A decreased from 12.63µg/100g in naturally ripened fruit to 5.68 µg/100g and 9.37 µg/100g in paracetamol and calcium carbide ripened samples, respectively.
+Vitamin C declined from 19.67 mg/100g to 6.32 mg/100g (paracetamol) and 10.46 mg/100g (calcium carbide)..
+The reduction in vitamins was attributed to the accelerated ripening process.
+Similar trends were observed for calcium carbide.
+In conclusion, the use of artificial ripening agents poses health hazards due to toxic metal contamination and nutritional loss.
+Regulatory enforcement by agencies like NAFDAC is recommended to ban hazardous ripening practices, following the example of countries like India, Pakistan, Bangladesh, Sri Lanka and Nepal.

-Key words: Artificial, Ripening, Heavy Metals, Vitamins, Health hazard
+Key words: Artificial, ripening, heavy metals, vitamins, health hazard

 INTRODUCTION